jrholt04/FurhatEmotion/README.md

    [https://pjreddie.com/media/files/yolov3.weights](https://pjreddie.com/media/files/yolov3.weights)

 2. Place the downloaded file in the following directory: faceSkillDetectionServer

+## Git
-3. run this to not track your ip in the launch.json: git update-index --assume-unchanged faceSkillDetectionServer/launch.json
+1. run this to not track your ip in the launch.json: git update-index --assume-unchanged faceSkillDetectionServer/launch.json